Hirowara Station: Lines

 The station is served by the Kitto Line and is located 30.8 km from the starting point of the line at Miyakonojō.

 Layout

 The station consists of a side platform serving a single track at grade.
 There is no station building, only a shelter on the platform for waiting passengers.
 A bike shed is provided near the station entrance by the side of the access road.

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened the station on 1 October 1961 as an additional station on the existing track of the Kitto Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 17 passengers (boarding only) per day.